-Livermore wineries are the primary market for Livermore Valley grapes, and the economic success of Livermore's wineries has a direct correlation on the success of the agriculture/viticulture industry in South Livermore.
+Livermore wineries are the primary market for Livermore Valley grapes, and the economic success of Livermore's wineries has a direct correlation with the success of the agriculture/viticulture industry in South Livermore.

 As noted in Realizing the Heritage, "Wineries are capital intensive businesses.
-They must provide for an adequate physical plant, fermentation tanks and equipment . . . , a temperature-controlled environment for bulk and bottled wines, and tanks and barrels for wine storage and aging.
+They must provide an adequate physical plant, fermentation tanks and equipment . . . , a temperature-controlled environment for bulk and bottled wines, and tanks and barrels for wine storage and aging.
 Inventories are often carried for several years prior to sale, which adds further costs and reduces cash flow."
-Realizing the Heritage also finds that, "most of Livermore's wineries are quite small businesses operating on the edge of profitability", quoting one winery owner (who may be representative of many of the small Livermore Valley wineries) as saying, "We have generally just broken even.
-We have professional jobs outside the winery and don't need to turn this into a profitable business.
-The winery allows us to make more wine each year than we did as home winemakers.
-We get to experiment with different varieties, and interact with interested consumers.
-We do it for the fun, not the money."
+Realizing the Heritage also finds that, "most of Livermore's wineries are quite small businesses operating on the edge of profitability", quoting one winery owner (who may be representative of many of the small Livermore Valley wineries) as saying,

-&lt;sup>74 Congressman Eric Swalwell, at: https://swalwell.house.gov/cpf
+Congressman Eric Swalwell, at: https://swalwell.house.gov/cpf